Perespa

-Perespa is a village in the administrative district of Gmina Tyszowce, within Tomaszów Lubelski County, Lublin Voivodeship, in eastern Poland.
+Perespa is a village in the administrative district of Gmina Tyszowce, within Tomaszów County, Lublin Voivodeship, in eastern Poland.

 History

 Following the German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied by Germany until 1944.
 In November 1939, the German gendarmerie and Ukrainian nationalists committed a massacre of 18 people, including 15 Jews and a Pole.